Modes

 contains

-more options, e.g. there to position the control box and what the
+more options, e.g. the position of the control box and the default zoom

-For a more detailed description of options, see vignette about options.
+For a more detailed description of the available options, see the vignette about options.

 "mapbox"